Royals vs. Mets Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .409 with a double, a triple, two home runs, a walk and nine RBI.
+- Witt Jr. has recorded at least one hit in four games in a row.
+During his last five outings he is batting .417 with two doubles, a triple, two home runs and 10 RBI.

 Witt Jr. Recent Games